why is lord Ganesha worshipped first - how to worship lord ganesha at home - Discovering Temples

-Why is Ganesha worshipped first before all the new beginnings?
+Why is Lord Ganesha worshipped first before all the new beginnings?
+Hindu mythology & modern science

 Commonly known as the elephant-headed God among westerners, God Ganesha is a powerful and important deity in Hinduism.
 He has the most distinctive appearance with his large ears, small eyes, a curved trunk, a broken tusk, and a large belly.
 Ganesha symbolizes wisdom, strength, and peace.
 It is believed that he destroys all problems and obstacles with his intelligence.
 In Hinduism, Ganesha is always worshipped first before any other deities.
 He is one of the Pancha Maha Devata – the 5 Main Hindu Gods, who must be worshipped on all auspicious occasions.